dexit/wp-webhook-automator/readme.txt

 == Screenshots ==

-1. Dashboard overview showing webhook statistics
+1. Dashboard - Overview with webhook statistics, success rates, and available triggers
-2. Webhook list with status indicators
+2. Webhook List - All webhooks with status indicators, triggers, and quick actions
-3. Creating a new webhook with trigger selection
+3. Add New Webhook - Easy webhook configuration with trigger selection and endpoint URL
-4. Payload builder with merge tags
+4. Logs Viewer - Detailed delivery logs with filtering and status tracking
-5. Detailed log viewer
+5. Settings - Configure async delivery, timeouts, rate limits, and log retention

 == Changelog ==